lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 transform_scale_y
 ~~~~~~~~~~~~~~~~~

-Zoom an objects vertically.
+Zoom Widget vertically.
 The value 256 (or `LV_SCALE_NONE`) means normal size, 128 half size, 512 double size, and so on

 .. raw:: html